bedita/web-tools/README.md

 ### Define which strategy to use

-The best place to define which startegy your app will use is the `Application::bootstrap()`
+The best place to define which strategy your app will use is the `Application::bootstrap()`

 ```php
 use BEdita\WebTools\Utility\AssetRevisions;